nm-mutia/keeper-app/README.md

 # Keeper App

-Keeper App - Application using React.js from udemy web development bootcamp.
+Keeper App is an application using React.js from udemy web development bootcamp.
 Upgraded to have database using mongodb to save notes data.
-This application built using MERN stack technology.
+This application built using MERN (mongodb, express, react, node) stack technology.

 <!-- ## Installation